Select Comfort Corporation's (SCSS) CEO Shelly Ibach on Q2 2017 Results - Earnings Call Transcript

 The inventory shortage we had from one of our new suppliers is now resolved.
 While early customers and team members have embraced our 360 innovations enthusiastically.
 In addition to our demand drivers, another important evolution underway is of our supply chain.
 Back in November, had our Investor Conference.
 We talked about several facets we’d be addressing to accelerate profits including design to value and design for manufacture -- manufacturability through our 360 Smart Bed.

 Evolution of our outbound logistics network and global sourcing for innovation and profitability.
 Our operating teams have delivered meaningful efficiencies while successfully piloting in hub mattress assembly at a new company operated location.
 They’ve also relocated two partner hubs and transition more than 20 suppliers.
 All but one of these vendors ramped production seamlessly.
 That supplier had productivity challenges that lead to temporary inventory shortages for us in Q2.
-This shifted a weeks deliveries worth about $25 million in revenues and $0.12 of EPS from Q2 to Q3.
+This shifted a week's deliveries worth about $25 million in revenues and $0.12 of EPS from Q2 to Q3.

 Today those inventory shortages are resolved and the supplier is consistently producing at volumes that exceed our demand plans to balance of the year.
 We are confident in the supply chain advancements we are making and in the partnerships for innovation and profit expansion with our suppliers.
 They are essential to advance our business and to delivering our full-year and long-term guidance.